usegalaxy-eu/website/_posts/2020-08-22-three-steps-to-galaxify-your-tool.md

 **Step 1 - the Conda package**: [https://github.com/conda-forge/staged-recipes/pull/11170](https://github.com/conda-forge/staged-recipes/pull/11170)

-After merging, a [diffutils repository](https://github.com/conda-forge/diffutils-feedstock) is created and the [conda package](https://anaconda.org/conda-forge/diffutils) is available usually within 30 min.
+After merging, a [diffutils repository](https://github.com/conda-forge/diffutils-feedstock) is created and the [Conda package](https://anaconda.org/conda-forge/diffutils) is available usually within 30 min.

 The second step is to create the Galaxy wrapper.
 A Galaxy wrapper is a formal description of all inputs, outputs and parameters of your tool, so that Galaxy can generate a GUI out of it and later a command to send to the cluster.